- Required for

 true, but they must do the following:

-Excel Online uses this operation in the following two ways:
+Excel for the web uses this operation in the following two ways:

-- As part of the Save As feature.
-If PutRelativeFile is not supported, the Save As feature will not work in Excel Online.
+As part of the Save As feature.
+If PutRelativeFile is not supported, the Save As feature will not work in Excel for the web.

-- To support editing of some Excel files in Excel Online.
-Some files may contain content that is not currently supported in Excel Online.
-In this case, Excel Online will prompt the user to save an editable copy of the document, removing all unsupported content so that the file can be edited in Excel Online.
+To support editing of some Excel files in Excel for the web.
+Some files may contain content that is not currently supported in Excel for the web.
+In this case, Excel for the web will prompt the user to save an editable copy of the document, removing all unsupported content so that the file can be edited in Excel for the web.
 If PutRelativeFile is not supported, files with unsupported content will not be editable in Excel Online.